junxit/us-congress-bills-112/metadata.md

 - 2012-05-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-05-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/15/2012 H2679)
 - 2012-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/15/2012 H2679)
+- 2012-05-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.